Magic Elizabeth by Norma Kassirer, 1966.

 Sally is a rather shy girl.
 She’s uneasy around Aunt Sarah, who is obviously unaccustomed to spending time with children, and Aunt Sarah’s creepy cat, Shadow.
 The house is old, chilly, and filled with strange things.
 However, Sally is enchanted with the bedroom that Aunt Sarah gives her and the portrait of a girl and her doll that hangs on the wall.
 The girl looks very much like Sally herself, and Aunt Sarah tells her that the girl was also called Sally and lived in that bedroom as a child, many years ago.

 Fascinated by this earlier Sally and her beautiful doll, modern Sally decides to try to find the doll.
 Although her aunt tells her that she shouldn’t go poking around in the attic, Sally can’t help herself.
 She finds a trunk with Sally’s name on it full of girls’ clothes, just the right size for modern Sally to wear.
 There is a doll in the trunk also, but it’s not the same doll as the one in the portrait.
 When Sally reads the diary in the old trunk she learns the reason why.
 The doll in the picture, Elizabeth, was lost many years ago, when the earlier Sally was still young.
 As modern Sally plays dress up with the earlier Sally’s old clothes and studies herself in the mirror, she finds herself taken back in time, seeing the house through earlier Sally’s eyes.
-It was a busy and happy household with parents, an elderly aunt, earlier Sally, Sally’s little brother, and Sally’s pet cats.
+In the past, it was a busy and happy household with parents, an elderly aunt, earlier Sally, Sally’s little brother, and Sally’s pet cats.

 A short time later, Aunt Sarah wakes modern Sally on the floor of the attic, and they assume that it was all a dream, but this look into the past changes Sally’s feelings about the house and her aunt’s cat, who suddenly seems friendlier and reminds her of the mother cat she saw in the past.
 Aunt Sarah also seems a little less stern as they discuss earlier Sally and her lost doll.
 Aunt Sarah says that no one ever saw the doll again after it disappeared on Christmas Eve all those years ago.
 Earlier Sally had put the doll on top of the Christmas tree, like an angel, and after the family finished singing Christmas carols, the doll was gone.
 They could never figure out what happened to her.
 Modern Sally thinks that sounds very sad and wants to investigate the mystery of the missing doll, although Aunt Sarah isn’t very enthusiastic.
 She says that if the doll could be found, it would have been found long ago, and the earlier Sally has long since grown up and no longer needs it.
 Although, oddly, Aunt Sarah remarks that the earlier Sally had always thought that Elizabeth was “a little bit magic.”